Wyndham Clark: Professional career

 Clark finished in a tie for 23rd at Web.com Tour qualifying in 2017, earning his card for the 2018 season.
-He made 24 starts that season with four top-10 finishes.
+He made 24 starts that season, with four top-10 finishes.
 By finishing 16th on the tour money list, he qualified for the PGA Tour for the 2018–19 season.

-Clark had his best finish of his PGA Tour career at the Bermuda Championship in 2020, losing a playoff to PGA Tour veteran Brian Gay to finish alone in second place.
+Clark finished second at the Bermuda Championship in 2020, losing a playoff to PGA Tour veteran Brian Gay.